Shared parental leave FAQs

 If you are having a child via a surrogate arrangement, you also have the right to adoption leave.
 This will apply if you have either a parental order with your partner or intend to apply for one (and expect it to be granted).
 This is in addition to also providing the College with a copy of the MATB1 certificate issued to the surrogate.

-In addition to supplying the above information (whether you are adopting or expecting a child via a surrogate arrangement), you will still also need to complete the Shared parental leave notice of entitlement form and Shared Parental Leave notification forms.
-On the second page of the Notification form, you can enter your adoption/surrogacy dates using the “ADOP” acronym.
+In addition to supplying the above information (whether you are adopting or expecting a child via a surrogate arrangement), you will still also need to complete Shared Parental Leave Request Form.

 Further information can be found in the Adoption/Surrogacy Policy.